decretist/Dissertation/Chapter2/presentation.md

 and organization, the large-grain or macro structure of the *Decretum*.
-The organization of the *Decretum* is very regular, so structurally regular, in fact, that Reuter and Silagi's OCP e-text of the Friedberg edition can be taken apart using a recursive descent parser,[^31] and should be thought of as a sequence of hierarchically nested containers.
-Taking a bottom-up approach, we will turn first to the presentation or small-grain structure, and start with the canons, the atomic containers out of which the higher-order containers in the *Decretum*---parts, distinctions, cases, and questions---are built up.
+The organization of the *Decretum* is very regular, so structurally regular, in fact, that Reuter and Silagi's OCP e-text of the Friedberg edition can be taken apart using a recursive descent parser[^31] and should be thought of as a sequence of hierarchically nested containers.
+Taking a bottom-up approach, we will first consider the presentation or small-grain structure, and start with the canons, the atomic containers out of which the higher-order containers in the *Decretum*---parts, distinctions, cases, and questions---are built up.

-The way in which canons are presented in the *Decretum* differs somewhat from the way in which they were presented in the predecessor collections of formal sources from which Gratian selected his material.
+The way in which canons are presented in the *Decretum* differs somewhat from the way in which they were presented in the formal sources from which Gratian selected his material.
 A canon in the formal sources typically included an inscription, a rubric, and the canon text.
-Gratian added a *dictum post canonem* (plural *dicta post canones*) containing his own commentary on the preceding canon or canons, a feature borrowed from Alger of Liège's theological treatise *De misericordia et iustitia*, but without an immediate precedent in the canonical literature.[^32]
+Gratian added a *dictum post canonem* (plural *dicta post canones*) containing his own commentary on the preceding canon or canons, a feature borrowed from Alger of Liège's theological treatise *De misericordia et iustitia* but without an immediate precedent in the canonical literature.[^32]

 #### Inscription